Heraclitus: You cannot step into the same river twice

 The classicist Karl Reinhardt identified the first river quote as the genuine one.
 The river fragments (especially the second "we both are and are not") seem to suggest not only is the river constantly changing, but we do as well, perhaps commenting on existential questions about humanity and personhood.

-Scholars such as Reinhardt also interpreted the metaphor as illustrating what is stable, rather than the usual interpretation of illustrating change.
+Scholars such as Reinhardt and Graham also interpreted the metaphor as illustrating what is stable, rather than the usual interpretation of illustrating change.
 Classicist Karl-Martin Dietz has said: "You will not find anything, in which the river remains constant ...
 Just the fact, that there is a particular river bed, that there is a source and an estuary etc. is something, that stays identical.
 And this is ... the concept of a river."
 According to American philosopher W. V. O. Quine, the river parable illustrates that the river is a process through time.
 One cannot step twice into the same river-stage.

 Professor M. M. McCabe has argued that the three statements on rivers should all be read as fragments from a discourse.
 McCabe suggests reading them as though they arose in succession.
 The three fragments "could be retained, and arranged in an argumentative sequence".
 In McCabe's reading of the fragments, Heraclitus can be read as a philosopher capable of sustained argument, rather than just aphorism.